Spring Garden Revival

 Natick Municipal Resources for Sustainable Lawn Care & Community Programs

 Natick residents have access to a range of municipal and educational resources for sustainable lawn care.
-The UMass Extension Turf Program and UMass Extension offer science-based guidance on turf management, soil health, and IPM.
-The Natick Recreation & Parks department organizes community workshops on grasscycling and organic lawn care: Natick Recreation & Parks
+The UMass Extension Turf Program and UMass Soil and Plant Nutrient Testing Laboratory provide science-based guidance.
+The Natick Recreation & Parks Department offers workshops on grasscycling and organic lawn care, while Tree City USA events promote urban forestry.
+The town’s Green Communities designation and MVP programs support climate adaptation.
+Residents can also participate in Massachusetts Audubon Society pollinator initiatives and community composting efforts.

 179 Boden Lane, Natick, MA 01760